Crow2525-pp/BikePath/README.md

 Code: Python
 Start Date: Sep-21
 Re-Start Date: Mar-22

+Changelog:
+2/05/2022 - Amended the directories where items are stored.
+Zip folder for zips; extract folder for extracted zips;  I also added the 2022 datafile.

 Issues:
 1. So... this data shows we have 7.63M rows of data.
 Some data is not consistent across all files.
 So we might have incomplete files.
 This is only one year too...
 Max speed doesn't look high enough at 15.92, min looks OK at 2.
 Average is 20.99 which is OK.
 Why...
 Need to split up months/dates to look closer.
 Can't have max less than average.